Isy89/LBF/README.md

 ```

 After the installation, the command line interface lbfextract should be available.
-Using it, a conda environment isolated from the current one containing samtools can be created.
+Using it, a conda environment isolated from the current one containing samtools need to be created.
-This step can be omitted if samtools~=1.14 is already present.
-This installation of this conda env is done as follows:
+To install this conda env run the following command:

 ```bash
 lbfextract setup create-conda-envs # creates a separate conda env used for filtering the bam files and other steps